Girls Matter

 Promise to make Sex and Relationships Education (SRE) compulsory in all schools and update the curriculum to include healthy relationships, sexual consent, online safety, violence against women and girls, and lesbian, gay, bisexual and transgender relationships.

 Another wow!
 Success.
-You have made all the difference in this campaign to make SRE compulsory.
+You've made all the difference in this campaign to make SRE compulsory.

-This is a fantastic campaign win that really shows the power that young people's voices have.
-The law has changed so that ALL schools in England will have to teach Relationships and Sex Education from 2019.
+This is a fantastic campaign win that really shows the power of young people's voices.
+In 2020, the law came into effect that from ALL schools in England have to teach Relationships and Sex Education.

-Promise to set a target for an increased number of female MPs in your party by the 2020 General Election and do what it takes to meet it, no excuses.
+Promise to set a target for an increased number of female MPs in your party by the next General Election and do what it takes to meet it, no excuses.

 What's next?

-You've changed laws and attitudes over the last two years that we believe will help transform girls' and young women's lives for the better.
+Since the launch of Girls Matter, you've changed laws and attitudes that we believe will help transform girls' and young women's lives for the better.
 And that is hugely inspiring.
-Now we're on a journey together.

 From talking to girls and seeing the evidence from our annual Girls' Attitudes Survey, we know we still have a way to go to make Britain a fair and equal place for all girls and young women.